Dead Men Don't Cry

 Phoenix private detective Derrek Packer is transfixed by a story in the morning news about the death of an unidentified teenage girl who had been raped, beaten, then discarded alongside a farm road in a neighboring county.
 That same day, he’s employed by the wealthy and beautiful Evelyn Noscutt, whose husband has run off with her classic sports car and one of the household maids.

-Packer’s search for the husband locates the maid, a spiderweb of family secrets, and a seedy world of murderers, corrupt politicians, and sex traffickers.
+Packer’s search for the husband leads him to the dead teenager in the newspaper story, a spiderweb of Noscutt family secrets, and a seedy world of murderers, corrupt politicians, and sex traffickers.

 A terrific book, and an important book. —Dan Baldwin, Author, Sparky and the King: The Plot to Kill Elvis Presley